Main Menu

 Beyond these, the only exceptions where a Tournament Director may prevent a specific player from registering for a PDGA sanctioned event are:

-• The player is suspended from the PDGA or has a specific PDGA disciplinary action against them preventing them from attending the specific event.
+• The player is suspended from the PDGA or their National Association or has a specific PDGA or National Association disciplinary action against them preventing them from attending the specific event.

 • The player has a legal court-ordered injunction against them which prohibits them from proximity to the location or other participants of the event.